AFRICAN ELECTIONS DATABASE

 Political System: Restricted Democratic Practice

-Prime Minister: Jean Eyeghe Ndong (PDG) [since 20 January 2006] The Prime Minister is appointed by the President.
+Prime Minister: Paul Biyoghé Mba (PDG) [since 17 July 2009] The Prime Minister is appointed by the President.

 Parliament [bicameral]

---National Assembly (120 Seats) Members are elected by direct popular vote in multi-member constituencies using the two-round (run-off) system; members serve 5-year terms.
+--National Assembly (120 Seats) Members are elected by direct popular vote in multi-member constituencies using the first-past-the-post (simple majority) system; members serve 5-year terms.

 Political Situation since Independence